 When choosing a partner, it's important to start by understanding your goals and objectives, how you prefer to work, and what kind of company culture is the best fit for you.

-In my experience, even when you feel you’ve picked the perfect agency, problems still inevitably occur.
+In my experience, even when you feel you’ve picked the perfect partner, problems still inevitably occur.

 I liken it to marriage.
 Just because you’ve found the “perfect” guy and you’ve gotten married doesn’t mean there won’t be bumps in the road.
 And just like a healthy marriage, it takes two committed partners to work through those problems and build a strong and positive agency-client relationship.